QuickBooks for Small Business Review

-Keeping track of your small business’s invoices, payroll, and expenses can be a lot — here’s where Intuit QuickBooks Online for small business comes in.
+Keeping track of your small business’s invoices, payroll, and expenses can be a lot — here’s where QuickBooks for small business comes in.
 QuickBooks allows you as a busy small business owner to outsource your bookkeeping and other accounting tasks you simply don’t have time for.

 QuickBooks Products Overview

 QuickBooks falls under the Intuit umbrella and offers an array of bookkeeping and accounting services to its customers.
-There are three main versions of QuickBooks for small business, and each is made for a specific purpose. .
-Each provides a mobile app on iOS or Android that allows you to access QuickBooks on the go.
+There are three main versions of QuickBooks for small business, and each is made for a specific purpose.

-Best for independent contractors: QuickBooks Self-Employed
+Best for Independent Contractors: QuickBooks Self-Employed

 QuickBooks Self-Employed offers many features that freelancers or independent contractors will find simplifies running a business.
 There are three available options.